munkireport/munkireport-php/docs/business_units.md

 #### `get_machine_group_filter($prefix = 'WHERE', $machine_table_alias = 'machine')`

 Retrieve a 'WHERE' clause that contains a filter for the current user.
-You need to add a join to machine in your database query for this to work.
+You need to add a join to reportdata in your database query for this to work.

 Example: